 - The Bank must have rigorous and transparent procedures for appointment, training and evaluation of the Board.

-- The Bank must remunerate approved persons fairly and responsibly.
+- The Bank must remunerate approved persons and material risk-takers fairly and responsibly.

 - The Board must establish a clear and efficient management structure.